rive-app/awesome-rive/README.md

 - [Animate Web UIs with State Machines](https://marmelab.com/blog/2023/01/30/rive-animation-state-machine.html) - Explore Rive state machines to build web UIs

 ### Android
+- Be the first to add 🚀

 ### iOS
+- Be the first to add 🚀

 ### Flutter